danielnv18/php-framework-example/README.md

 using the HttpFoundation component is the start of better interoperability between all frameworks and applications using it (like Symfony, Drupal 8, phpBB 3, Laravel and ezPublish 5, and more).

+## 03 - The Front Controller
+Up until now, our application is simplistic as there is only one page.
+To spice things up a little bit, let’s go crazy and add another page that says goodbye